Caudillo: Major leaders of the independence era

-Early nineteenth-century caudillos
+Early 19th-century caudillos

-There were a number of strongmen who went beyond raw struggles for power and its spoils and established "integrative dictatorships".
+A number of strongmen went beyond raw struggles for power and its spoils and established "integrative dictatorships".
 These regimes attempted to curtail centrifugal forces, often termed "federalism", where regions or states of a nation-state had more autonomy and instead established the hegemony of the central government.
 According to political scientist Peter H. Smith, these include Juan Manuel de Rosas in Argentina; Diego Portales of Chile, whose system lasted nearly a century; and Porfirio Díaz of Mexico.
 Rosas and Díaz were military men, who continued to rely on armed forces to maintain themselves in power.